|

 - Car Records – until vehicle is sold

-- Credit Card Receipts – until verified
+- Credit Card Receipts – until verified on your statement

 - Credit Card Statements – 3 years